2319.4 Procurement and Reporting of Independent Contractors

 Document purpose

-The purpose of this document is to outline the policies and procedures related to procuring the services of independent contractors doing business as individuals with the University.
+The purpose of this document is to outline the policies and procedures related to engaging the services of independent contractors doing business as individuals with the University.

 effective